 I guess I'll never know, but now I'm really curious: I wonder what book she was reading.
 What do you think?
 Actually.. while I'm at it, I need a new book.
 Any suggestions?
 The film of my favourite book is coming out soon, by the way: One Day, by David Nicholl.

 I am an exNYer, married to an Englishman, residing in London.
 I am first and always an artist.
 I'm also a writer and photographer: all the words, ideas, and images shown here are my own, unless specified.
-I also an art director, novelist, screenwriter.
-At the moment, I am adapting my novel to a screenplay, and if you'd like to read either, please let me know.
-What I am not, I repeat NOT, is a Blogger.
+I also an art director and screenwriter: I've written feature films, adapted someone else's novel, and been in development for a tv series.
+At the moment, I am adapting my novel to a screenplay.
+I am not a Blogger.
 I am a Human Being.